Produced and engineered by Brandon O’Neill & Taylor Bess

 I’ve been pulling paper through the spaces between my fingers

-And if it wasn’t for the bleeding I’d think I must be sleeping
+And if it wasn’t for the bleeding I’d assume that I was sleeping

-Cause I’m like the snowflakes on your screen
+Cause I’m like the snowflakes on your screen, an analog fever dream

 What I’d give to wake up and feel anything